prody/ProDy/doc/examples/dynamics/enm/anm.rst

 1.0

 Note that it is also possible to use an externally calculated Hessian matrix.
-Just pass it to the ANM instance using :meth:`ANM.setHessian` method.
+Just pass it to the ANM instance using :meth:`.ANM.setHessian` method.

 Calculate normal modes
 -------------------------------------------------------------------------------

-Calculate modes using :meth:`ANM.calcModes` method:
+Calculate modes using :meth:`.ANM.calcModes` method:

 >>> anm.calcModes()